younggoodluck/week9/README.md

 ## Any issues you encountered

 -I wait half a day after set up and the attack finally shows up.
+I also tried other honeypot, but Dionase is the only one works.

 ## A summary of the data collected: number of attacks, number of malware samples, etc.